rachelzuercher/MOW-FL-parrotfish/README.md

 ---
 ## Description:
-Parrotfishes are a functionally critical component of Caribbean reef fish assemblages, with large-bodied parrotfish species exerting particularly important top-down control on macroalgae.
-Despite their importance, low biomasses of large-bodied parrotfishes on many reefs hampers our ability to study and understand their ecology.
-Florida reefs, where most parrotfish fishing has been illegal since 1992, present a unique opportunity to quantify the variables influencing their distribution.
-Using boosted regression tree models and 23 covariates, we identify the major predictors of four species of Atlantic large-bodied parrotfishes.
-Positive relationships between parrotfish presence and reef complexity, the area of surrounding reef, and availability of seagrass habitat identify these as key variables for the ecology of large-bodied parrotfishes.
-Strong positive relationships between parrotfish presence and biomass and the biomass of other parrotfishes on a reef suggest little interspecies competition and that all four species are responding to a similar subset of drivers.
-However, relationships between parrotfish presence and biomass and depth, habitat type, coral cover and the proximity of a reef to deep water habitats differed among species, highlighting some distinct habitat preferences among the large-bodied parrotfishes.
-These results improve our ability to target important biophysical drivers of large-bodied parrotfishes with appropriate management interventions.
+Parrotfishes are a functionally critical component of Caribbean reef fish assemblages,with large-bodied parrotfish species exerting particularly important top-down controlon macroalgae.
+Despite their importance, low biomasses of large-bodied parrotfisheson many reefs hamper our ability to study and understand their ecology.
+Floridareefs, where most parrotfish fishing has been illegal since 1992, present a uniqueopportunity to explore covariates of their distribution.
+Using boosted regression treemodels and 23 covariates, this study identified the major predictors of four speciesof Atlantic large-bodied parrotfishes.
+Maximum hard substrate relief, the area of thesurrounding reef, and the availability of seagrass habitat were each positively relatedto parrotfish presence.
+Strong positive relationships between parrotfish presence andbiomass and the biomass of other parrotfishes on a reef suggest that all four speciesresponded to a similar subset of environmental conditions.
+However, relationshipsbetween parrotfish presence and biomass and depth, habitat type, coral cover, andthe proximity of a reef to deepwater habitats differed among species, highlightingdistinct habitat preferences.
+These results can improve managers’ability to targetimportant biophysical correlates of large-bodied parrotfishes with appropriate man-agement interventions and identify areas for protection.

 ---
 ## In the repository: